adospace/reactorui-maui-docs/components/stateful-components.md

 Every time a Component is "migrated" (i.e. it is preserved between a state change) the `OnPropsChanged()` overload is called.

-`OnMounted()` is the ideal point to initialize the component for example calling web services or querying the local database to get the required information to render it in the `Render()` method.
+`OnMounted()` is the ideal point to initialize the component, for example calling web services or querying the local database to get the required information to render it in the `Render()` method.

 For example, in this code we'll show an activity indicator while the Component is loading: